 The 2022 Disrupting Harm survey across 1,639 internet-using children aged 9–17 in South Africa showed that

-58% of children participating aged between nine and 17 access the internet every day.
+58% of participants aged between 9 and 17 access the internet every day.

 53% of those children saw sexual images online